This easy Strawberry cream pie is made in a pie plate rather than a springform pan. Cheesecake doesn’t get easier than this!

 - Top with Strawberry Syrup: For a slightly different take on this strawberry cheesecake, you could try topping it with a runnier Fresh Strawberry Sauce rather than the gelatin-based strawberry topping.
 If using the strawberry sauce, you’ll want to drizzle it over individual slices of cheesecake rather than spread it over the entire thing.
 The sauce is runny and won’t set up on top of the cheesecake fully.

 Yes!
 This is the perfect make-ahead dessert.
-You can make this easy cheesecake up to 24 hours in advance.
+You can make this easy Strawberry Cream Cheese Pie to 24 hours in advance.

-Cover this homemade cheesecake loosely with aluminum foil and keep in the refrigerator for up to one week.
+Cover this Strawberry Pie loosely with aluminum foil and keep in the refrigerator for up to one week.

 Yes!
-Both the cheesecake and the strawberry sauce freeze very well.
+Both the filling and the strawberry sauce freeze very well.

-- Cool the cheesecake completely and refrigerate for at least 8 hours.
+- Cool the cream cheese filling completely and refrigerate for at least 8 hours.

 - Add strawberry Sauce.